C2PA Python example

 to access it.

 The app uses Amazon Key Management Service (KMS) to create and control cryptographic keys and the AWS SDK for Python (boto3) to call KMS.
+During development and testing, you can also use LocalStack to run a localized environment that simulates interactions with AWS.

 About CSRs